Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 /// Register all the callbacks our app will use to respond to database events.

-fn register_callbacks(conn: &DbConnection) {
+fn register_callbacks(ctx: &DbConnection) {

 // When a new user joins, print a notification.